surveyjs/survey-pdf/docs/export-custom-components.md

 ## Implement a Custom PDF Brick

-If none of the previous options suit your scenario, you can implement a custom PDF brick that uses a [jsPDF API](https://raw.githack.com/MrRio/jsPDF/master/docs/jsPDF.html) to render your custom question.
+If none of the previous options is suitable for your scenario, you can implement a custom PDF brick that uses a [jsPDF API](https://raw.githack.com/MrRio/jsPDF/master/docs/jsPDF.html) to render your custom question.
 Create a custom class that extends the [`PdfBrick`](https://surveyjs.io/pdf-generator/documentation/api-reference/pdfbrick) class.
 Within this custom class, implement the `renderInteractive()` method.
 In the following code, it calls the [`setFillColor()`](https://artskydj.github.io/jsPDF/docs/jsPDF.html#setFillColor) and [`rect()`](https://artskydj.github.io/jsPDF/docs/jsPDF.html#rect) jsPDF methods to render a custom Color question as a rectangle filled with a selected color.

 ```js
 class CustomPdfBrick extends PdfBrick {